pranavhaldar/Spark-Funds_Investment-Case-Study/README.md

 4. How do you approach the case study?
 What are the deliverables?

-The entire case study is divided into checkpoints to help you navigate.
-For each checkpoint, you are advised to fill in the tables into the spreadsheet attached in the download segment.
-The tables are also mentioned under the 'Results Expected' section after each checkpoint.

 # Checkpoint 1: Funding Type Analysis
 This is the first of the three goals of data analysis – investment type analysis.